IloBizon/BeatSageSongFixer/README.md

 1. Copy the path to the BeatSaber game on your PC (Levels should be stored under Beat Saber_Data\CustomLevels).
 2. Open the utility and paste the previously copied path into the input field
 3. Done!
 All maps are working well!

+I'm a small indie game developer, if you don't mind you can support me on https://ilobizon.itch.io/